 Rarely is the learning objective “poster making.”
 For most learning objectives there are a million ways for a student to demonstrate that they have met the learning objective.

 What is cool about Google Classroom is students can submit anything.
 They can upload any file or a screenshot or picture of anything they did.
 If you ask for a Google Doc they can alternatively upload a video.
+This allows you to create one assignment in Google Classroom, but allow students to submit a variety of work types.

 Do not let Google Classroom become a black hole where students put assignments and they never see the light of day.
 The speed of feedback matters.
 This is one thing I love about using Google Classroom.
 I have access to student documents while they are working on them.
 This allows me to add feedback before they even submit.